Licorice

 Why is licorice bad for you?

-Yes, particularly if you're over 40 and have a history of heart disease or high blood pressure, or both.
-Eating more than 57g (2 ounces) of black liquorice a day for at least 2 weeks could lead to potentially serious health problems, such as an increase in blood pressure and an irregular heart rhythm (arrhythmia).
+Yes, particularly if you're over 40 and have a history of heart condition or high cardiovascular health, or both.
+Eating more than 57g (2 ounces) of black liquorice a day for at least 2 weeks could lead to potentially serious health problems, such as an increase in cardiovascular health and an irregular heart rhythm (arrhythmia).

 How much licorice is safe?